chemerisuk/better-time-element/README.md

 ```

 ## Custom formats
-The way the date is displayed can be formatted using a `data-format` attribute on the element.
+The date format can be specified using a `data-format` attribute on the element.
 For example:

 ```html
 <time datetime="2016-01-23T11:12:58.089Z" is="local-time" data-format="EE, MMMM dd'th' yyyy"></time>